Numerical simulations of jet launching and breakout from collapsars: Discussion

 Another key point lies in the influence of the progenitor’s density profile on the jet opening angle \citep[e.g.,][]{Bromberg2011,Hamidani2021-expanding}.
-The local density determines whether the early jet morphology, as shaped near the central engine, and re-collimated when the jet propagates outwards.
-Our results shows that ongoing accretion leads to time-dependent changes in the density profile, which in turn modify the jet opening angle in the inner part of the progenitor (See Table~\ref{tab:final_outcomes}), where the values are greater with respect the commonly used parameters ($\theta_j\sim 5.7^\circ$).
-The jet is collimated as have been previously predicted \citep[e.g.,][]{Hamidani2021-expanding}, however it happens if $\theta_j$ is estimated by magnetization criteria ($\sigma>1$).
-The jet is collimated, as previously predicted \citep[e.g.,][]{Hamidani2021-expanding}, but only when the opening angle $\theta_{j}$ is extracted from the magnetization criterion ($\sigma > 1$).
-By contrast, when $\theta_{j}$ is estimated using the velocity criterion ($\Gamma u > 2$), the jet is not clearly collimated.
-In some cases the opening angle is comparable to that at the central engine, while in others it is even wider.
+The local density determines whether the early jet morphology, as shaped near the central engine, is re-collimated when the jet propagates outwards.
+Our results show that ongoing accretion leads to time-dependent changes in the density profile, which in turn modify the jet opening angle in the inner part of the progenitor.
+The jet is collimated as has been previously predicted \citep[e.g.,][]{Hamidani2021-expanding}, however, our outcomes show that it is not a universal result (See Table~\ref{tab:final_outcomes}).